in Spallumcheen's Municipal Election.

 Since 1992 all planning applications

-have been guided by professional advise from the planning department of the regional district.
+have been guided by professional advice from the planning department of the regional district.
 The process ensures that all

 applications are treated in an unbiased fashion, but Spallumcheen Council will make the final decision....."

 Mayor Rieger and the local newspaper

 to print his own information paper for Spallumcheen taxpayers.

-" I have no intension going into the news buisness, but the time has come to inform the taxpayers of Spallumcheen unbiaest
+of going into the news business, but the time has come to inform the taxpayers of Spallumcheen unbiased and eliminate the

-The monthly information
+The monthly information paper

 Sewage treatment plant of Armstrong;

-After more than 15 years of negociations between councils of Spallumcheen
+After more than 15 years of negotiations between councils of Spallumcheen

 and the City of Armstrong, the City of Armstrong was able to build a new sewage treatment facility, located in the Township

 of Spallumcheen.
-Spallumcheen may connect to the new treatment plant.
+Spallumcheen may connect to the new treatment plant..

-Otterlake, and keeping Okanagan Lake clean by reducing the phosphor levels in both lakes."
+Otterlake, and keeping Okanagan Lake clean by reducing the phosphor levels in both lakes.".

 "Only futuristic planning will ensure, that the Township of Spallumcheen

-will remain as the most scenic municipality in British Columbia, were taxpayers will be able to enjoy their life in the future,
+will remain as the most scenic municipality in British Columbia, where taxpayers will be able to enjoy their life in the future,

-as we'e enjoying it today."
+as we enjoying it today."

-What do taxpayers say about Rieger: People said: "You
+What do taxpayers say about Rieger:?
+People said:

-"You can love him or you can hate him", but he worked very
+"You can love him or you can hate him", but he, Mayor Rieger, worked very

-hard providing Spallumcheen residents an honest and open government, not found very often today.
+hard providing Spallumcheen taxpayers/residents an honest and open government, not found very often today.

 Water Distribution in Spallumcheen: